 Mo explained that the combination of the cornstarch and egg whites makes the coating puff up and fill with tiny air bubbles when it first hits the hot oil.
 Then it compresses slightly and turns very crispy as it continues to cook.

-After making Tavern Fried Chicken to her specifications, I found I love the crust and the overall flavor of the fried chicken… Especially when you take the time to brine the chicken beforehand, as Mo instructed.
+After making Mo’s BEST Fried Chicken Recipe to her specifications, I found I love the crust and the overall flavor of the fried chicken… Especially when you take the time to brine the chicken beforehand, as Mo instructed.